Campaigners express ‘deep concern’ over police accountability review

 More than 100 officers downed tools after the criminal charge was announced, and Mr Blake was cleared of murder by a jury at the Old Bailey in October.

-There was also fury over the prosecution of Pc Paul Fisher who crashed on his way to a terrorist attack in Streatham, south east London in February 2020, but was cleared of dangerous driving.
+There was also fury over the prosecution of Pc Paul Fisher who crashed on his way to a terrorist attack in Streatham, south London, in February 2020, but was cleared of dangerous driving.

 The letter said: “Those seeking legislative change suggest the treatment of Mr Blake, and other officers who find themselves under investigation, demonstrates an overly onerous system of accountability that is unfair to police officers.